 Sonic pathology practices have provided, and continue to provide, maternal serum screening and analysis of CVS and amniocentesis samples.
 We are also one of the most experienced providers of NIPT in Australia.

-What test options are available?
+What NIPT options are available?

 The primary purpose of NIPT is to identify pregnancies in which there is an increased chance of a common trisomy i.e. Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) or Patau syndrome (trisomy 13).
 The standard NIPT screens for just these disorders and is included on all of our NIPT reports.
 The accuracy of NIPT is highest for detecting these three conditions.

 Further details of these disorders can be found here.